 04 of 08

 You can make a car look like it's been out in the sun for a few years by weathering.
 This basic airbrush technique is an easy introduction to weathering with this important tool.Continue to 5 of 8 below.

 05 of 08

 06 of 08

-You can age your decals prior to putting them on a model.
+You can age your decals before putting them on a model.
 This creates faded signs and lettering.

 07 of 08

 08 of 08

 Weathering isn't limited to just trains.
-To really pull a scene together, everything should show the effects of time.
+To pull a scene together, everything should show the effects of time.
 These simple tips will help you add some age to your structures—even those you've already painted.